310th Special Operations Squadron: Air Force reserve

+Vietnam War

 The squadron was reactivated again in 1963 as a Fairchild C-123 Provider combat resupply squadron, used in remote combat airfield resupply and casualty evacuation of ground forces.
 It was deployed to South Vietnam after training and operated under 2d Air Division, Pacific Air Forces to support advisory units, primarily in Operation Mule Train combat cargo missions in South Vietnam to support special forces in the early stages of US Involvement in the Vietnam War.
 It was re-designated an Air Commando squadron in 1965 under Seventh Air Force, engaged in special operations and tactical airlift during 1965–1970 based at Phan Rang Air Base flying intratheater combat cargo and troop carrier missions.

-It took over de Havilland Canada C-7 Caribou remote outpost resupply mission in 1972.
-It moved from Phan Rang to Tan Son Nhut Airport in 1972 after the base was turned over to South Vietnamese.
+The squadron moved from Phan Rang to Tan Son Nhut Airport in January 1972 when Phan Rang was turned over to South Vietnamese.
+When the 457th Tactical Airlift Squadron ended de Havilland Canada C-7 Caribou operations at Cam Ranh Bay Air Base in late March, its remaining aircrews and seven Caribous were transferred to the 310th for special airlift tasking and training of VNAF aircrews in the Caribou.
+Several of the transferred planes had been modified in 1971 to perform tactical radio relay missions.
+At the beginning of the Easter Offensive in April, these planes maintained around the clock radio relay orbits over Tan Son Nhut, adding a similar orbit over Da Nang Air Base a few days later.
+These missions continued until mid-May 1972.
 It remained in the country supporting last combat forces in South Vietnam until it was inactivated in November 1972.

+Special operations in Latin America

 The squadron flew airlift missions in South and Central America from 1985 to 1999, including support for Operation Just Cause, December 1989 to January 1990, until its inactivation in March 1999.
+On 24 April 1992 two Peruvian Sukhoi Su-22 fighters attacked and heavily damaged a squadron C-130 Hercules flying an Air Bridge Denial Program anti-drug mission in international airspace.
+Captain Pete B. Eunice still managed a safe landing.
+For that effort, the C-130 crew earned the 1992 Mackay Trophy.
+This highly classified anti-drug surveillance mission remains controversial even today.
+One airman was killed, and others were wounded onboard the aircraft during the attack.

+VIP transport

 In 2001, the squadron was reactivated as part of the redesignated 6th Air Mobility Wing at MacDill Air Force Base, Florida, where it flew the C-37A Gulfstream V.

 In 2013, the unit received a United States Central Command deployment tasking to provide combat airlift to the Commander, International Security Assistance Force at Kabul International Airport.
 This tasking represented the DOD's first deployment of the C-37 to a combat zone.
 The 310th successfully completed two subsequent deployments that year.

 On 1 July 2019, the C-37As were reassigned to other bases and the squadron was inactivated a few months later on 30 September 2019.

+The squadron will relocate to Will Rogers Air National Guard Base in the future.